GiorgosAthanasopoulos/Skip-or-Play-Liked-Songs/README.md

 - ```spicetify apply```
 - Next time you start Spotify, you should have a menu item ```Play/Skip Liked Songs``` under your profile picture's click-menu.
 Hover over the item and select the mode to use.

-# Note
-I will try to push this maintained version in the spicetify marketplace for ease-of-use.

-I will update with my progress.